 Product Accuracy Verification

 MAKE SURE TO INSPECT ALL MERCHANDISE AT THE TIME OF PICK UP.
 It is the customer's responsibility to inspect and verify the type of merchandise purchased, quantity, model number, color, dye lots for porcelain and ceramic products, and to verify all labels on wood product to ensure accuracy prior to leaving the store.
 Any discrepancies between the customer’s inspection and the purchased merchandise as reflected upon the sales receipt must be determined prior to leaving the premises and a manager must be notified.
 By signing your receipt at the time of pickup, your signature will constitute your agreement that your order has been received in FULL and that it is ACCURATE.
 Once you have left the premises, no exceptions will be made.

-Customers agree to be contacted by Floor & Decor, including by prerecorded call, automatic telephone dialing system, or text message, at the telephone number provided to and/or on file with Floor & Decor regarding the pickup or delivery of their order.
+Customers agree to be contacted by Floor & Decor or its service providers, including by prerecorded call, E-mail, automatic telephone dialing system, or text message, at the contact information provided to and/or on file with Floor & Decor regarding the status, pickup or delivery of their order.
 Customers agree that any such communications are informational only.

 Dispute Resolution and Arbitration Agreement (“Arbitration Agreement”) Scope of the Arbitration Agreement.